mahesh-barapatre/Team-builder/README.md

 # Team Builder

 This project is a web application built with React that allows users to upload an Excel file with three sheets: Developer, Business Analyst, and QA.
-The application then creates teams of 2 Developers, 2 Business Analysts, and 1 QA, and generates a PDF with the team information.
+The application then creates teams of-
+3 Developers, 1 Business Analysts, and 1 Data Analyst, and generates a PDF with the team information.

 ## Table of Contents